 The Lord-Lieutenant may appoint a person of standing and integrity to be Clerk to the Lieutenancy.
 For many years this role has been carried out by the chief executive or senior official of a county council.

-The current Clerk to the Lieutenancy in Wiltshire (including the Borough of Swindon) is Mr Ian Gibbons, Wiltshire Council’s Director of Law and Governance.
+The current Clerk to the Lieutenancy in Wiltshire (including the Borough of Swindon) is Mr Perry Holmes, Wiltshire Council, Director Legal and Governance and Monitoring Officer.

-The detailed and day-to-day work associated with the Lieutenancy is undertaken by the Assistant Clerk to the Lieutenancy, Mrs Henrietta Whiting.
-She is supported by Lieutenancy Officer, Mrs Rachel Weeks.
+The detailed and day-to-day work associated with the Lieutenancy is undertaken by two Lieutenancy Officers, Mrs Rachel Weeks and Mr Paul Mountford.

-The duties of the Clerk and Assistant Clerk to the Lieutenancy may be summarised as follows:
+The duties of the Clerk and Lieutenancy Officers may be summarised as follows:

 - Undertaking all the necessary administrative support in connection with the functions of the Lieutenancy, including arrangements for Royal Visits, ceremonial duties, honours and presentations made by the Lord-Lieutenant on behalf of Her Majesty The Queen

 - Providing daily support to the Lord-Lieutenant in relation to all correspondence and engagements

 - Publishing in the London Gazette and other media, as required, the names and date of commission of newly appointed Vice Lord-Lieutenant and Deputy Lieutenants, and preparing those commissions

 The contact details for the Lieutenancy Office are:

 Telephone: 01225 713103 / 01225 718008